Firebird Home Firebird Documentation Index

 Use Control Panel Applet (Superserver only)

 If Superserver is being installed, you will see an option to “Install Control Panel applet?”.
-It's a good idea to keep this as it places an applet in the Control Panel from which you can stop and [re]start the server.
+Unless your operating system is Vista, it might be handy to keep this as it places an applet in the Control Panel from which you can stop and [re]start the server.

 Uninstallation

-If you are going to uninstall Firebird, first shut down all connections to databases and then, if you are running Superserver, shut down the server.
+To prepare to uninstall Firebird, first shut down all connections to databases and then shut down the server.
 The Firebird uninstall routine (run from Add/Remove Programs in the Control Panel) preserves and renames the following key files:

 preserves security2.fdb or renames it to security2.fbnnnn